scripting/concord/README.md

 If you were going to try to do that today, you'd release it under the GPL written in JavaScript.

-That's exactlly what Concord is.
+That's exactly what Concord is.

 <i><a href="http://scripting.com/2013/09/16/concordOurGplOutliner">Dave Winer</a>, 9/16/13.</i>